 Cement Quay :-

-Cement Quay was created and built by Chris Nevard.
+Cement Quay, a DCC sound layout was created and built by Chris Nevard.
 His idea for building the layout evolved as a result of him observing the full-sized railway freight operations taking place in various cement and quarry sites throughout the UK whilst being very impressed by watching the large and heavy locomotives working their bulk train loads into and out of these terminals.

 Cement Quay is part of a cement terminal situated somewhere on the river Severn in Gloucestershire.
 To add interest to the scene, a stone terminal is also featured.